Nirvana Shatakam- English Translation and Meaning with Sanskrit Lyrics

 I am the Consciousness, I am Shiva, I am Shiva ||6||

-Read Lingashtakam in Sanskrit with English Translation and Meaning
+Read Ram Stuti with in English Translation and Descriptive Meaning

 Read Kaal Bhairav Ashtakam in Sanskrit with English Translation and Meaning